DenisLebedinsky/crawler-server/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-	Youtobe crawler is app for CRUD data from Youtube.com to database
+	Youtobe crawler is an app for CRUD data from Youtube.com to database

 	Deployed on Heroku: https://heroku.com/
 	Client: https://github.com/DenisLebedinsky/crawler-client